Sustaining the Heather Garden for the Next 75 Years

 Jennifer M. Hoppa, Northern Manhattan Parks Administrator, NYC Parks

 Flanked by stone walls and the remnants of Cornelius G.K.
-Billings’ early 1900’s estate and featuring spectacular views of the Hudson River, the Heather Garden hosts over 50 varieties of heaths (Erica carnea and Erica x darlyensis) and heathers (Calluna vulgaris), whose winter and summer blooms and colorful foliage create a delightful array of color year round.
-Two hundred varieties of perennials and shrubs add eye-catching shapes, textures and contrasts to the Heather Garden.
+Billings’ early 1900’s estate and featuring spectacular views of the Hudson River, the Heather Garden hosts over 30 varieties of heaths (Erica carnea and Erica x darlyensis) and heathers (Calluna vulgaris), whose winter and summer blooms and colorful foliage create a delightful array of color year round.
+Hundreds of varieties of perennials and shrubs add eye-catching shapes, textures and contrasts to the Heather Garden.

 Today’s visitors may be surprised to learn that after the fiscal crisis of the 1970’s, much of the garden’s original splendor was entirely lost to overgrowth, invasive tree growth, and declining maintenance.
 Even the views of the Hudson River were obstructed.
 The vistas visitors enjoy today are largely the result of the 1983 Landscape Restoration Plan.
 Jane Schachat, a former Park Administrator, painstakingly oversaw the Heather Garden’s restoration, which was funded by the Greenacre Foundation and executed by landscape architect and Trust Board Member Nicholas Quennell of Quennell Rothschild & Partners.

-Over the last several decades, the Greenacre Foundation and more recently, the Fort Tryon Park Trust, have continued to fund dedicated staffing and horticultural supplies, equipment and plants to complement the resources of the New York City Department of Parks & Recreation and to preserve the splendor of the Heather Garden.
+Over the last several decades, the Greenacre Foundation and, more recently, the Fort Tryon Park Trust, have continued to fund dedicated staffing and horticultural supplies, equipment and plants to complement the resources of NYC Parks to preserve the splendor of the Heather Garden.
+Since the park’s 75th birthday in 2010, the Fort Tryon Park Trust has invested $450,000 in private funds to strengthen the garden and ensure it is sustained for future generations.

-Miller has been working with the Trust and the Parks Department to help identify ways to build upon the unique horticultural and historic assets of the Heather Garden and to ensure that they remain featured in the garden throughout its lifetime.
-Miller has been meeting with the gardeners, culling their knowledge of the garden’s problems and strengths.
-The gardeners have mapped out all existing conditions and compiled year-round bloom lists of plants and shrubs used to enhance the garden and respect the spirit of the original Olmsted Brothers plan.
+Miller and Brands worked with the Fort Tryon Park Trust and the Parks Department to identify ways to build upon the unique horticultural and historic assets of the Heather Garden and to ensure that they remain featured in the garden throughout its lifetime.
+The team met with the Heather Garden gardeners, culling their knowledge of the garden’s problems and strengths, mapped out all existing conditions, and compiled year-round bloom lists of plants and shrubs used to enhance the garden and respect the spirit of the original Olmsted Brothers plan.

-The Framework Plan will tackle recurring soil problems, identify ways to open up and frame views, expand existing perennial groupings, and incorporate small shrubs at key locations to create more structure and cohesiveness in the garden year round.
+The Framework Plan tackled recurring soil problems, identified ways to open up and frame views, expand existing perennial groupings, and incorporate small shrubs at key locations to create more structure and cohesiveness in the garden year round.
 The approach will help minimize ongoing maintenance of the garden, and yet preserve its romantic feel and otherworldly aura.